 - v — verbose.
 This is an optional argument to display the extraction process.
-Otherwise, you’ll only see blinking cursor until the process is complete.
+Otherwise, you will only see a blinking cursor until the process is complete.

-- z — tells tar to uncompressed the content of a .tar.gz file with gzip.
+- z — tells tar to uncompress the content of a .tar.gz file with gzip.

 - f — instructs tar the name of the file you’re about to extract.

-Then you need to specified the path of the tarball file you want to extract.
-You’ll notice that the path starts
+Then you need to specify the path of the tarball file to extract.
+You’ll notice that the path starts with

 /mnt/c/, instead of